pulsarventures/aimusings/_posts/2025-04-13-vibe-design.md

 2. **Replit and Loveable**: Tried these too, but as a programmer, I prefer the control I get with Cursor.
 Also, they’re more about "building" apps, not designing them.

 I’m looking for something more like a **Copilot** — like ChatGPT or Cursor, but for **UX/UI prototyping**.
 Something that helps me quickly sketch, refine, and maybe even generate clickable prototypes before diving into code — for myself, for sharing with other developers, or for sharing with prospects.

-Would love to hear what others are using.
-Please vote [here](https://www.linkedin.com/feed/update/urn:li:activity:7317187987115552769/)!

 #AIMusings #VibeCode #VibeWrite #VibeDesign